-He frequently visited wine tavern pubs in the former Viennese suburbs of Heiligenstadt, Grinzing, Sievering and Nussdorf (today 19th district of Döbling).
-One of his many residences was in Heiligenstadt in Herrengasse 6, where he wrote the "Heiligenstadt Testament" in 1802, a letter addressed to his brother but never sent, in which he expressed his despair about his progressive deafness.
-Beethoven lived at Pfarrplatz 2 in the summer of 1817 and worked on the famous 9th Symphony.
-The 17th-century listed building has been preserved unchanged, houses the famous Heuriger Mayer at Pfarrplatz and is named "Beethovenhaus" after the former resident.
+Beethoven regularly visited many wine taverns in the then Viennese suburbs of Heiligenstadt, Grinzing, Sievering and Nussdorf (today the 19th district of Döbling).
+One of his many residences was in Heiligenstadt at Herrengasse 6.
+It was here that he wrote the letter addressed to his brother in 1802, but never sent, in which he expressed his despair over his advancing deafness, the "Heiligenstadt Testament".
+Beethoven lived at the address Heiligenstadt Pfarrplatz 2 in the summer of 1817 and worked on the famous 9th Symphony.
+The 17th-century listed house has been preserved unchanged, houses the well-known Heurigen Mayer on Pfarrplatz and is called "Beethovenhaus" after its ex-resident.

-Beethoven spent his last summer in 1826 at the estate of his brother Johann in the Lower Austrian community of Gneixendorf in the Kamptal valley.
-Already seriously ill, he wrote to Schott's sons in Mainz on February 22, 1827: "My doctor prescribes that I drink very good, old Rhine wine, send me a small amount of bouteille. " In reply, the dispatch of "precious Ruedesheim mountain wine from 1806" was confirmed.
-Allegedly his doctor, Dr. Malfatti, advised him to drink champagne or Moselle wine.
-Presumably, he has allowed or recommended alcohol to him in order to lift him up mentally, because in truth it was already coming to an end.
-On March 24, four bottles of wine arrived from Mainz, and at the sight of them Beethoven murmured his supposedly last words: "Pity, pity, too late."
-He died in the afternoon of March 26.
-The well-known internist and author Univ.
-Prof. Dr. Anton Neumayer writes: "Beethoven's cirrhosis of the liver (as the cause of death) is almost certainly the result of damage caused by regular alcohol consumption Beethoven was certainly not a true alcoholic, but he had been consuming alcohol almost daily since his youth.
+Beethoven spent his last summer in 1826 at the estate of his brother Johann in the Lower Austrian municipality of Gneixendorf in the Kamptal.
+Already seriously ill, he wrote to Schott's Söhne in Mainz on 22 February 1827: "My doctor prescribes me very good old Rhine wine to drink, send me a small number of bouteilles. " In reply, the dispatch of "precious Rüdesheim mountain wine from 1806" was confirmed.
+Allegedly, his doctor Dr. Malfatti advised him to drink champagne or Moselle wine.
+Presumably this is why he allowed or recommended alcohol to him, in order to lift his spirits, for in truth he was already nearing the end.
+On 24 March, four bottles of wine arrived from Mainz, at the sight of which Beethoven murmured his alleged last words: "Too bad, too bad, too late."
+He died on 26 March in the afternoon.
+The well-known internist and book author Univ.
+Prof. Dr. Anton Neumayer writes: "Beethoven's cirrhosis of the liver (as the cause of death) is almost certainly the result of damage caused by regular alcohol consumption."
+Beethoven was certainly not a true alcoholic, but he consumed alcohol almost daily from his youth.